-- Actuarial cost method The Unit Credit Actuarial Cost Method was used to determine the actuarial present value of accumulated plan benefits (both vested and nonvested). - Investment return 7.5% (net of investment-related administrative expenses). - Administrative expenses Assumed equal to the average of the last two years of actual expenses (rounded to nearest \$100,000). - Salary increases None - Mortality rates: - Active and terminated vested participants (pre-retirement) RP-2000 non-annuitant mortality with blue collar adjustments projected to 2015 using Scale BB with ages set forward four years (separate tables for males and females). - Healthy retirees and beneficiaries (post-retirement) RP-2000 annuitant mortality with blue collar adjustments projected to 2015 using Scale BB with ages set forward four years and with separate tables for males and females. - Disabled participants RP-2000 disabled mortality projected to 2015 using Scale BB (separate tables for males and females).
+- Actuarial cost method The Unit Credit Actuarial Cost Method was used to determine the actuarial present value of accumulated plan benefits (both vested and nonvested). - Investment return 7.5% (net of investment-related administrative expenses). - Administrative expenses Equal to the average of the last two years of actual expenses rounded to nearest \$100,000 assumed payable at the beginning of the year. - Salary increases None - Mortality rates: - Active and terminated vested participants (pre-retirement) RP-2000 non-annuitant mortality with blue collar adjustments projected to 2015 using Scale BB with ages set forward four years and with separate tables for males and females. - Healthy retirees and beneficiaries (post-retirement) RP-2000 annuitant mortality with blue collar adjustments projected to 2015 using Scale BB with ages set forward four years and with separate tables for males and females. - Disabled participants RP-2000 disabled mortality projected to 2015 using Scale BB with separate tables for males and females.

-Termination rates:
+• Termination rates: